HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 14. If you are using PZN rules, import the PZN rules by using the Personalization Administration Portlet functions.

-    1. Log in to the HCL Portal home page.
+    1. Log in to the HCL DX home page.
     2. Navigate to **Personalization > Business Rules > Extra Actions > Import**.
     3. Browse to the /tmp/Workspace.nodes file and click **Import**.

-15. Log in to the HCL Portal home page and verify that the base server is functioning correctly:
+15. Log in to the HCL DX home page and verify that the base server is functioning correctly:

     ```
     http://my.target.fqdn/wps/portal